-Dr. Steffen Lehmann, AIA RIBA, (born in Stuttgart, Germany) is an internationally recognized educator, scholar, author, designer, and strategic leader.
+Dr. Steffen Lehmann, AIA RIBA RAIA BDA AoU, (born in Stuttgart, Germany) is an internationally recognized educator, scholar, author, designer, and strategic leader.
 He is Director of the UNLV School of Architecture and tenured full Professor of Architecture.
-He is also Co-Director of the interdisciplinary Urban Futures Lab.
+He is also Co-Director of the interdisciplinary Urban Futures Lab, and CEO of the Future Cities Leadership Lab. (see links below)

 As Director of the School of Architecture, Professor Lehmann and his leadership team are translating their strategic outlook into programmatic initiatives and impact, dealing with a rapidly changing profession and transforming society.
-The SoA teaching model focuses mainly on local challenges of the American Southwest and the Southern Nevada region; but, at the same time, the location of the School only one mile from The Strip situates the SoA in an international, global context.
-Given its distinctive focus, there is an opportunity for the School of Architecture to have an even greater voice nationally and globally.
+The SoA teaching model focuses on local challenges of the American Southwest and the Southern Nevada region; however, the location of the School only one mile from The Strip situates the SoA in an international, global context.
+Given its distinctive focus on design for arid desert climates, the School of Architecture has a strong voice nationally and globally.

-Prior to this, for over 13 years he was a full professor and Chair at leading universities in Australia, where he served in a range of senior leadership roles, including Director of Research.
-As Head of School, he was responsible for over 3,000 students and 200 academic, professional and casual staff, with offshore programs in Malaysia and Hong Kong.
+Prior to this, for 14 years he was a full professor and Chair at leading universities in Australia, where he served in a range of senior leadership roles, including Director of Research.
+As Head of School in Australia, he was responsible for over 3,000 students and 150 academic, professional and casual staff, with offshore programs in Malaysia and Hong Kong.
 He led significant teaching reforms that improved student outcomes and increased research output by over 35% a year, quality and impact by building on existing areas of strength.

-Over the last 17 years, he has been a tenured full professor in the U.S., in the UK, and in Australia.
-He was invited as Visiting Professor at the University of California Berkeley, TU Munich (DAAD Professor), TU Berlin, NUS Singapore, Tongji University Shanghai; and in 2018- 20 he is a Distinguished Visiting Professor at Xi’an Jiaotong University in China; and a Visiting Professor at the University of Portsmouth.
+Over the last 18 years, he has been a tenured full professor on three continents: in the U.S., in the UK, and in Australia.
+He was invited as Visiting Professor at the University of California Berkeley, TU Munich (DAAD Professor), TU Berlin, NUS Singapore, Tongji University Shanghai; Tianjin University in China, and in 2018-20 he is a Distinguished Visiting Professor at Xi’an Jiaotong University in China; and a Visiting Professor at the University of Portsmouth (UK).

-In 1991, Steffen graduated with the AA Diploma from the Architectural Association School in London, and completed a Ph.D. in Architecture and Urbanism at the Technical University in Berlin.
-Before establishing his own practice Steffen Lehmann Architekten GmbH in Berlin, he worked with Pritzker-Prize winners James Stirling in London and Arata Isozaki in Tokyo.
+After completing a Master’s degree in Germany in 1988, Steffen graduated with the AA Diploma from the Architectural Association School in London (1991, enabled by a DAAD scholarship), and later completed a Ph.D. in Architecture and Urbanism at the Technical University in Berlin (2003).
+Before establishing his own practice Steffen Lehmann Architekten & Staedtebau GmbH in 1993 in Berlin, he worked with Pritzker-Prize winners James Stirling in London and Arata Isozaki in Tokyo.

-Steffen was founding director of 2 successful research centers at the University of South Australia, and Principal Investigator of several large multidisciplinary grants.
-His centers generated and managed over $15 million in research funding; he has been a lead or co-investigator on over 20 research projects.
+Steffen is a very productive research leader.
+He was founding director of 2 successful research centers at the University of South Australia, and Principal Investigator of several large multidisciplinary grants.
+His centers generated and managed over total $15 million in research funding; he has been a lead or co-investigator on over 20 research projects.
 Projects include:

 - Lead-PI for 'Crunch - The Food-Water-Energy Nexus' $ 2 mill (funded by the Belmont Forum, ESRC, AHRC, NSF).